novalagung/howto/docs/setup-wireguard-vpn-server.md

 ### ◉ Whitelist the UDP port

-If you are using cloud provider such as AWS where by default not all ports are public, an additional is required, which is whitelisting the inbound traffict directed to the WireGuard port (in this example, it is `51820`).
+If you are using cloud provider such as AWS where by default not all ports are public, an additional is required, which is whitelisting the inbound traffic directed to the WireGuard port (in this example, it is `51820`).
 Ensure to select the `UDP` protocol because WireGuard uses `UDP`.

 ![WireGuard VPN connect](img/setup-wireguard-vpn-server-2.png)